gaelrenoux/tranzactio/README.md

 ### Running a query (detailed version)

 There are two families of methods on the `Database` class: `transaction` and `autoCommit`.
 I'll only describe `transaction` here, keep in mind that there's an identical set of operations with `autoCommit` instead.

- When providing the transaction with `Database`, you have three variants of the `transaction` method, which will handle unrecovered connection errors differently.
+ When providing the `Connection` with `Database`, you have three variants of the `transaction` method, which will handle unrecovered connection errors differently.
 - With `transaction`, the resulting error type is an `Either`: `Right` wraps a query error, and `Left` wraps a connection error.
 This is the most generic method, leaving you to handle all errors how you see fit.
 - With `transactionOrDie`, connection errors are converted into defects, and do not appear in the type signature.
 - With `transactionOrWiden`, the resulting error type will be the closest supertype of the query error type and `DbException`, and the error in the result may be a query error or a connection error.
-This is especially useful if your query error type is already `DbException` or directly `Exception`, as in the examples above.
+This is especially useful if your query error type is already `DbException` or directly `Exception`, as in the example below.

 ```scala
 val zio: ZIO[Connection, E, A] = ???